-3.1 New Standards adopted as at 1 January 2018
+3.1 New Standards adopted as at 1 January 2019

-Guidance note: The below amendments have a significant impact on these financial statements, and therefore detailed disclosures have been made.
-Entities should assess the impact of IFRS 15 and IFRS 9 on their financial statements based on their own facts and circumstances and make appropriate disclosures.
+Guidance note: The below amendments have a significant impact on these financial statements, and therefore detailed disclosures have been made as required by IAS 8.28.
+Entities should assess the impact of IFRS 16 on their financial statements based on their own facts and circumstances and make appropriate disclosures.